YUGESHKARAN/web-socket.io/README.md

-# Node Blog App 📝💬
+# Web Socket.io - Node Blog App 📝💬

-A real-time blog and chat application built with **Express.js**, **Socket.IO**, and **Mongoose**.
+A real-time chat application built with **Express.js**, **Socket.IO**, and **Mongoose**.
 This project allows users to post blog comments and participate in live chat discussions, making it perfect for collaborative blogging and interactive communities.

 ## Features 🚀